matignat/matignat/README.md

 Third-year Computer Science student at the University of Warsaw interested in algorithms, systems programming, web development, and building efficient software.
+Co-founder of University of Warsaw Computer Science Student Club.
+Member of the Faculty Board.
+Member of the Student Council.

 Currently looking for **Software Engineering Internship** opportunities.